jwilleke/seiral-input-test/README.md

 # seiral-input-test

-A simple dmonstration on obtaining and hanlling inout from the Serial Terminal to Arduino.
+A simple Demonstration on obtaining and handling input from the Serial Terminal to Arduino.

+Created using the [Platformio](https://platformio.org/) Developement tools using vscode.